HACCP Food Safety FAQ's | Testing Lab In Michigan

 For hot foods such as poultry, stuffed meats and reheated foods should read the temperature of 165 degrees Fahrenheit (74 Celsius) for 156 seconds.
 For ground meats, favor injected roasts and eggs that will be hot held the temperature must reach 155 degrees Fahrenheit (68 C) for 16 seconds.
 Roasts should reach 145 degrees Fahrenheit (63 C) for 4 minutes.
 Meat chops, fish and eggs being served immediately should be 145 degrees Fahrenheit (63 C) for 15 seconds.

-If you need more information about the relevant HACCP regulations for your business, visit the Michigan food testing Lab, Alliance Analytical Labs.or contact
+If you need more information about the relevant HACCP regulations for your business, visit the Michigan food testing Lab, Alliance Analytical Laboratories.or contact

-Located in Coopersville, MI, Alliance Analytical Labs is a testing lab in Michigan with national and international capabilities.
+Located in Coopersville, MI, Alliance Analytical Laboratories is a testing lab in Michigan with national and international capabilities.
 Contact us today to request a quote or call us directly at (616) 837-7670.